climate-change-in-the-EU/climate-change-in-the-EU.github.io/README.md

 The Python libraries 'xlrd', 'csv', and 'pandas' have been chosen for reading in data from _XLS_ files, writing to/reading from _CSV_ files, and converging multiple tables, respectively.

 ### 7.2.
 Creating the mashup dataset
 The creation of a mashup containing all data is done by the Python file [mashup.py](https://github.com/climate-change-in-the-EU/climate-change-in-the-EU.github.io/blob/master/python_scripts/mashup.py).
-Using features of the powerful 'pandas' data analysis library, the data is concatenated and transformed to a single _XML_ file.
+The data is concatenated and transformed to a single _XML_ file.
 The _XML_ (_Extensible Markup Language_) format was chosen because it allows the creation of a structured and well human-readable file which at the same time contains data which itself is somewhat differently structured in each case of the original datasets.

+``mashup.py`` uses three additional libraries for processing the original data:
+1. The ``pandas`` library offers a wide array of tools for data processing and analysis.
+In our case, the ``pandas.read_csv`` function proved to be especially useful, as it allows for importing the comma-seperated text spreadsheets as complex ``dataframe``objects that can be easily manipulated within the Python script.
+Merging the datasets while preserving all necessary information about each datum's origin and connections was therefore quite convenient.

+2. The ``xml.etree.ElementTree`` library is a built-in Python library that supports the creation of XML documents on the basis of ``ElementTree`` objects.
+The script makes use of this function by iteratively creating hierarchically ordered XML nodes from the cells contained in the ``dataframe`` object.

+3. The ``lxml`` library is another package supporting the creation and manipulation of XML documents.
+Its only use for ``mashup.py`` is to reformat the previously output XML document to give it a more easily readable appearance for the user.

 ## 8. Sustainability of the update the datasets over the time
 More data of the kind we have used is likely to be published somewhat regularly on the EU Open Data portal.